 The authorized capital of the Company consists of an unlimited number of common shares, which is currently the only class of voting equity securities.
 Holders of common shares are entitled to receive notice of, attend and vote at all meetings of the shareholders of the Company.
 Each common share carries the right to one vote in person or by proxy at all meetings of the shareholders of the Company.

 The Company's share capital was composed of the following:

-As at As at (amounts in thousands) June 7, 2016 June 4, 2015
+(amounts in thousands) As at June 5, 2017 As at June 7, 2016

-Common shares 80,137 80,137 Stock options outstanding 4,254 3,842
+Common shares 80,140 80,137

+Stock options outstanding 4,083 4,254